NYU-DSGA1012-S24/nyu-dsga1012-s24.github.io/_modules/week01.md

 We introduce the concept of meaning in natural language, taking inspiration from linguists, philosophers, and data scientists.
 We learn about the word2vec model of semantics and examine in what sense and to what extent it models the "meaning" of individual words.

-Topics
+Lecture
-: Lexical semantics, word embeddings, the distributional hypothesis
+: *Topics:* Lexical semantics, the distributional hypothesis, word embeddings, CBOW

+Lab
+: *Activity:* Linear analogies, exploration of embedding spaces

 <!--
 Lecture